-The majority of Abkhazians live in the rural areas, mostly in large family homes where they grow and process their own food.
+The majority of Abkhazians live in rural areas, mostly in large family homes where they grow and process their own food.
 Horses have an important place in Abkhazian culture.
 Equine sports and equestrian activities are popular with Abkhazians and often play a central role in festivals.
 Song, music, and dance are also important to Abkhazian culture.
 There are joyous songs for weddings, ritual songs, cult songs, lullabies, healing songs, and work songs.
 There are special songs for the gathering of the lineage, for the ill, and songs celebrating the exploits of heroes.
 All of the arts are represented in Abkhazia.
 There are drama and dance companies, art museums, music schools, and theatres for the performing arts.
 Poetry and literature are also held in high regard.
 It has recently been acknowledged that there is a disproportionately high occurrence of nonagenarians and centenarians in certain areas in the Caucasus, including Abkhazia.
 These long-lifers are known for continuing their active lifestyles, continuing to work the fields, dance, sing, and walk for miles long past their ninth decade.

 Abkhazia is mostly rural and boasts a variety of abundant agricultural natural resources, primarily citrus fruit, tobacco, tea, and timber.
 It also has some energy resources with coal mines and hydro-electric plants.
 Abkhazia’s economy is heavily reliant on Russia, using the rouble as its currency, and relying mostly on Russia as export market, a trading partner and investor.
 Turkey is another big economic partner for Abkhazia.
 Economic and travel sanctions were imosed on Abkhazia in 1996 by the CIS countries after its declaration of sovereignty and the removal of Georgian troops from the country.
 The economic blockade following years of military conflict devastated the Abkhazian economy.
 No foreign direct investment was able to breach the blockades, and international trade is highly restricted.
 Lifting of the embargo by Russia opened new horizons for the country’s economic growth.
-Tourism to Abkhazia is on the rise, with the number of tourists reaching almost 2 million visitors in 2007 and the expectation that this number will continue to grow in coming years.
+Tourism to Abkhazia is on the rise, with the number of tourists around 1.5 million visitors in 2022 and the expectation that this number will continue to grow in coming years.
 Fishing and construction industries are increasing their volume annually.

 Nature & Environment

 Despite the years of isolation, Abkhazia managed to preserve its unique and virgin natural parks and resources.
-Abkhazia is rich in fresh water and may become one of its biggest exporters.
-The fast growing tourism industry is challenging Abkhazia’s environment.
+Abkhazia is rich in freshwater and may become one of its biggest exporters.
+The fast-growing tourism industry is challenging Abkhazia’s environment.
 Years of isolation, however, deprived Abkhazia of its access to international know-how on environmental protection standards.

 Khibla Gerzmava, Soprano